hannanhafeez/hannanhafeez/README.md

 ## I'm a Learner, a humble full-stack developer, and a tech geek!
 - 🔭 I’m currently working as a Next.js & React Native developer!
 - 🌱 I want to learn everything 🤣
-- 🥅 2024 Goals: Getting better as a Full-stack developer and learn at least one systems language.
+- 🥅 2024 Goals: Getting better as a Full-stack developer and learn rust.

 ### Connect with me: